Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 Default is *none* which means the JS assets should just be added as <script\> tags.

 !!! note
-    There are some limitations when using *ESM*, explained in detail in the [Implementation Hints](/implementation-hints/microfrontends) section.
+    There are some limitations when using *ESM*, explained in detail in the [Implementation Hints](implementation-hints/microfrontends.md) section.

 ### Import Maps (Module Sharing)

-If your *Microfrontends* require external (shared) modules, you can define them in the *importMap* section as *imports*.
+If your *Microfrontends* require external (shared) modules, you can define them in the *importMap* section.
 Scoped module specifier maps (*scopes*) are not supported.

 !!! tip
     *importMaps* are the recommended way to share modules between *Microfrontends* and to reduce bundle sizes.
     <br/>
-    If you use proprietary solutions like [Module Federation](https://module-federation.io) there is currently no standardized way to add this to the *Description*.
+    If you use a proprietary solution like [Module Federation](https://module-federation.io){target="_blank"}, there is currently no standardized way to declare that in the *Description*.
 But you could always use [Annotations](#annotations).

 !!! note
-    There are some limitations when using *ESM*, explained in detail in the [Implementation Hints](/implementation-hints/microfrontends) section.
+    There are some limitations when using *ESM*, explained in detail in the [Implementation Hints](implementation-hints/microfrontends.md) section.

 ### Build Manifest (Browser Caching)

-Since the asset names are stable, the Host Application heeds some means to make sure the Browser loads the new assets after a deployment.
+Since the asset names are stable, the *Host Application* needs some means to make sure the Browser loads new assets after a deployment.

 This is where the Build Manifest comes into play.
 The Build Manifest is a JSON file served by the *Microfrontend Server* which contains either a *version* or a *timestamp* property that can be used for cache busting, e.g., by adding it as a query parameter to every asset (?.v=1.0.0).

+The simplest approach is to use *package.json* as Build Manifest.

 The *buildManifestPath* property is the absolute path to the Build Manifest JSON file.

 ## rendererFunctionName

-The *Renderer Function* is the function that needs to be called to start the *Microfrontend* in the Host Frontend.
+The *Renderer* is the function that needs to be called to start the *Microfrontend* in the *Host Frontend*.

 The *rendererFunctionName* property is the name of a function which is either

- * Added globally (to the window object)
+ * A global variable (window object)
- * Exported by one of the initial modules (if *modulesSystem* is ESM or SystemJS)
+ * A named export of one of the initial modules (if *modulesSystem* is ESM or SystemJS)
  * A property of the default export of one of the initial modules (if *modulesSystem* is ESM or SystemJS)

-The *Renderer Function* needs to satisfy the signature defined [here ](https://github.com/Open-Microfrontends/open-microfrontends/blob/master/packages/types/lib/OpenMicrofrontendsRendererFunction.d.ts){target="_blank"}.
+The *Renderer* needs to satisfy the signature defined [here ](https://github.com/Open-Microfrontends/open-microfrontends/blob/master/packages/types/lib/OpenMicrofrontendsRenderer.d.ts){target="_blank"}.
-Typically, a generator (such as [OpenMicrofrontends Generator](https://github.com/Open-Microfrontends/open-microfrontends-generator){target="_blank"}) is used to create a tailored (type-safe) signature.
+Typically, a generator (such as [OpenMicrofrontends Generator](https://github.com/Open-Microfrontends/open-microfrontends-generator){target="_blank"}) is used to create a tailored and type-safe signature.

 ## Security Schemes